Migushthe2nd/eBrowser/README.md

 * Screenshots cannot be taken
 * No cursor, only the select box.

+A Nintendo ID has to be linked to a user, else you can't launch the eBrowser applet.
+For those who don't have such an account, heres a zip that can help.
+Idk who originally extracted this.
+Originally downloaded from GBATemp.

 Installation: Put the two folders in your `sdmc://[your cfw (atmosphere/reinx/sxos)]/titles` folder and make sure you have LayeredFS enabled.
 You can change the icon of the eShop by modifying __Combined.bntx in ResidentMenu.szs.
 See https://gbatemp.net/threads/tutorial-qlaunch-custom-menue-icons.519249/ for more info.